grafana/k6x/README.md

 ### Remote Docker

 To use a remote Docker Engine, the `DOCKER_HOST` environment variable must be set appropriately.
 To access via a TCP port, simply set the desired value in the form `tcp://host:port`.
 For access via SSH port, a value of the format `ssh://user@host` should be used.
 In this case, a properly configured ssh client that can connect without user input is also required.

+### Docker Image

+k6x is also available as a docker image on Docker Hub under the name [szkiba/k6x](https://hub.docker.com/r/szkiba/k6x).

+This docker image can be used as a replacement for the official k6 docker image to run test scripts that use extensions.
+The basic use of the image is the same as using the official k6 image.

+The image automatically provides  [k6](https://k6.io) with the [extensions](https://k6.io/docs/extensions/) used by the tests.
+To do this, [k6x](https://github.com/szkiba/k6x) analyzes the test script and creates a list of required extensions (it also parses the command line to detect output extensions).
+Based on this list, k6x builds (and caches) the k6 binary and runs it.

+The build step is done using the go compiler included in the image.
+The partial results of the go compilation and build steps are saved to the volume in the `/cache` path (this is where the go cache and the go module cache are placed).
+By making this volume persistent, the time required for the build step can be significantly reduced.

+The k6x docker builder (`--builder docker`) also uses this docker image.
+It creates a local volume called `k6x-cache` and mounts it to the `/cache` path.
+Thanks to this, the docker build runs almost at the same speed as the native build (apart from the first build).

 ## Appendix